puffscoin/web3.js/docs/web3-puffs-ens.rst

-.. _eth-ens:
+.. _puffs-ens:

 .. include:: include_announcement.rst

 ============
-web3.eth.ens
+web3.puffs.ens
 ============

-The ``web3.eth.ens`` functions let you interacting with the Ens smart contracts.
+The ``web3.puffs.ens`` functions let you interacting with the Ens smart contracts.

 .. code-block:: javascript

     import Web3 from 'web3';
-    import {Ens} from 'web3-eth-ens';
+    import {Ens} from 'web3-puffs-ens';
-    import {Accounts} from 'web3-eth-accounts';
+    import {Accounts} from 'web3-puffs-accounts';

     // "Web3.givenProvider" will be set if in a PUFFScoin supported browser. const eth = new Ens(